ankit-nautiyal/ToDo-List/README.md

 # ToDo-List

-A simple To-do List web application using HTML, CSS & JavaScript implemented using DOM manipulation.
+A simple To-do List web application using HTML, CSS & JavaScript implemented using DOM manipulation and hosted using Vercel.